OLC-Bioinformatics/source_and_resistance_categorizer/README.md

 	  -o OUTFILE   Output_Filename.csv

 \
-The curated source data is in the provided "sources.csv" file.
+The curated source data is in the provided "sources_IFSAC.csv" and "sources.csv" files.

 The antimicrobial, biocide, and metal resistance gene-data was obtained from the NCBI AMRFinderPlus version 3.10 database and ReferenceGeneCatalog (available through the NCBI FTP at: https://www.ncbi.nlm.nih.gov/bioproject/PRJNA313047).